-The Task Force mapped existing DEI efforts and responsibilities to understand what government entities (agencies, commissions, etc.) are doing across the state and across the enterprise (see Appendix F).
-The Task Force organized these efforts into the ten responsibility areas defined by the Governor's Interagency Council on Health Disparities (see Figure 10 below).
-The map is not exhaustive of all DEI-related efforts and does not include agencies' efforts to promote DEI internally within their organization.10
+The Task Force mapped existing DEI efforts and responsibilities to understand what government entities (agencies, commissions, etc.) are doing across the state and across the enterprise (see Appendix X).
+The Task Force organized these efforts into ten responsibility areas (defined in Figure X).
+The map is not exhaustive of all DEI-related efforts, and does not include agencies' efforts to promote DEI internally within their organization.9